ProjectAurora-Tech/ProjectAurora-Website/content/project/research/index.md

 ---
-title: Malhar
+title: Mental Health Research Team
-summary: Build a bridge between creative expression, mental well-being and community.
+summary: A research team working with UBC faculty on a study to identify gaps and encourage the creation of new initiatives.
-date: "2020-04-27T00:00:00Z"
+date: "2020-01-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""